 A Middle East gas production company operates a major gas processing plant that produces sales gas and Natural Gas Liquids (NGL).
 The plant processes non-associated and associated gas from onshore oil production plants.
 After a compression stage, the sour feed gas continues through the Acid Gas Removal Unit (AGRU), or the amine unit, to remove acid gases before the dehydration units and the cold section.

 Amine units require an efficient protection to prevent the ingression of liquid and solid contaminants inside the absorber along with the sour gas.
 Liquid hydrocarbons and solid particles are foaming promoters.
 They lower the surface tension of the amine and stabilize foam skins.
 The toxins must be removed down to low levels before they enter the contactor, otherwise, they become destructive – even in small sizes.
 Left untreated, these contaminants will cause severe operating issues, such as foaming in the absorber, loss of amine due to carry-over, excessive use of anti-foams and processing upsets in the sulfur plant.
-From the start-up of the plant, severe amine foaming issues were reported which were affecting the gas throughput, were causing amine carryover, and were requiring a continuous injection of foaming inhibitors.
-In addition, fouling of the reboiler tubes in the regenerator was reported.

 A few years earlier, the company invited Pall Corporation to perform a site survey on a plant with a similar configuration.
 They needed an evaluation of the liquid contents in the gas stream at different locations along the process.
 Pall’s Scientific & Laboratory Services (SLS) team, a global group of highly skilled scientists and engineers, performed the field measurements.
 SLS trials highlighted significant liquid carryover downstream of the filter-separators, with liquid contents above 1000 ppmw.
 The testing confirmed the root cause of the foaming in the absorber column.